 THE HISTORY OF KAURI AND ITS FORM

-Dating back to the Jurassic period, these trees are amongst the biggest, and longest living, in the world.
+Dating back to the Jurassic period, they are amongst the largest and longest living trees in the world.

-The British came to the Coromandel to fell Kauri in the 1830 - 1890's for spars for their warships.
-Kauri’s unique quality of being branchless over most of its trunk, provided knot-less timber with extraordinary strength.
+The British came to the Coromandel Peninsula to fell Kauri in the 1830 - 1890's, and was used for spars for their warships.
+Kauri’s unique quality of having a mostly branchless trunk, provided knot-less timber with extraordinary strength.
 Later, the trees were exported to America to build San Francisco during the gold boom, and to the UK to refurbish the City of London.
 Early loggers would take the trunk and leave the head and root system of the tree behind.

 Sculptor Tony Howse has devoted himself to recovering what Kauri head remain.
 Within the knotted, twisted and ancient wood, lies timber grain of extraordinary colour and beauty.
-Guided by the contour and patterns of the wood, Tony’s inspiration for his pieces is drawn from each individual piece of salvaged Kauri.
+Guided by the contour and patterns of the wood, Tony spends a long time really looking into each individual piece of salvaged Kauri, to see what lies within.
+He uses native birds and other forms from nature for inspiration.